AsyMov: Integrated Sensing and Communications with Asynchronous Moving Devices: Mobile ISAC System Model

 where $\xi_q(t)$ is the angle between the segment connecting the $q$-th scatterer to the TX and the TX velocity vector.
-The approximation in \eq{eq:insta-doppler-tx} holds for short processing intervals, during which we consider the movement of the TX to be well approximated by a constant-velocity model~\cite{willis2005bistatic}.
+In \eq{eq:insta-doppler}, the total Doppler shift is decomposed into the contributions of the TX movement, $f_{{\rm D},q}^{\mathrm{tx}}(t)$, and that of the target, $f_{{\rm D}, q}(t)$.
+The approximation in \eq{eq:insta-doppler} holds for short processing intervals, during which we consider the movement of the TX to be well approximated by a constant-velocity model~\cite{willis2005bistatic}.
+We remark that the Doppler due to the movement of the TX or RX is not modeled in recent works that tackle asynchronous bistatic \ac{isac} systems, e.g., \cite{pegoraro2024jump, wang2024clutter}.

-The movement of the target causes an additional Doppler shift on the reflected signal.
-Specifically, due to the separation of the TX and RX devices in the $2$D space, we consider the bistatic Doppler shift, $f_{{\rm D}, q}(t)$, defined as~\cite{willis2005bistatic}

-\eq{eq:insta-doppler-target} shows that the target-induced bistatic Doppler frequency shift depends on the direction of motion with respect to the bistatic system.
+\eq{eq:insta-doppler} shows that the target-induced bistatic Doppler frequency shift depends on the direction of motion with respect to the bistatic system.
+In this paper, we do not estimate the moving velocity vector of the target, given by the pair $v_q(t), \gamma_q(t)$ (or in Cartesian coordinates), but only the aggregate Doppler shift $f_{{\rm D},q}(t)$.
+Hence, we do not require the knowledge of $\gamma_q(t), \beta_q (t)$, nor estimate them.
+The estimation of the velocity vector is, in general, ambiguous using a single bistatic TX and RX pair~\cite{willis2005bistatic}, and is solved for multistatic scenarios~\cite{ma2021target}.
+We focus instead on the estimation of the Doppler frequency in the unsolved case of moving TX-RX \textit{and} presence of \ac{cfo}, so the ambiguity does not arise in our model that considers $f_{{\rm D},q}(t)$ \textit{as a whole}.
+In multistatic settings, the Doppler frequency estimated by \ourname{} on each bistatic pair can be used as the input for velocity vector estimation algorithms.